cenodude/DriverSync/README.md

-# DriverSync
+# DriverSync Latest Version 0.8

 **DriverSync** is designed to synchronize driver data between **iOverlay** and **CrewChief**.
 It ensures seamless synchronization while maintaining data integrity.
 By syncing iOverlay with CrewChief, you gain both a visual and audible perspective on potentially problematic drivers.
-The tool also includes driver management, detailed reporting, showing you exactly what changes are made during each synchronization.
+The tool also includes driver management and detailed reporting, showing you exactly what changes are made during each synchronization.
 From tracking drivers added or removed to analyzing synchronization deltas.
 ---

-## **How It Works**
+## 🚀 **How It Works**

 In the General section of **iOverlay**, you can tag drivers under various categories such as "friends" or "dirty drivers."
 Similarly, **CrewChief** allows marking drivers as "dirty," letting you instruct Jim (CrewChief) to "mark the driver [ahead/behind] as dirty."